arduino/docs-content/content/hardware/09.kits/maker/iot-bundle/tutorials/the-nerd/content.md

 ### Circuit

 In this project, we will be using the following circuit.
-In it, we have a 220 ohm resistor connected between the ground and the A2 pin used for the phototransistor.
-And a 10k ohm resistor connected between between ground and the push button.
+In it, we have a 1M Ohm resistor connected between the ground and the A2 pin used for the phototransistor.
+And a 10k Ohm resistor connected between between ground and the push button.

 ![Arduino IoT Bundle](assets/circuit.png)

-***Make sure to place the phototransistor in reverse polarity, meaning the long leg is connected to GND (-) and the short leg is connected to 3.3 V.***
+***Make sure to place the phototransistor in reverse polarity, meaning the long leg is connected to A2 and the short leg is connected to 3.3 V.***

 ### Setting up the Arduino Cloud